In this article, we share practical driving tips for Ireland and what to consider when planning a road trip in the stunning Emerald isle.

 Automatic cars are not unheard of in Ireland but they are not common and not always available from your car rental agency.

-Since getting a manual car despite reassurance of the opposite can happen, it is ideal if you can familiarize with the gear stick before coming to Ireland or even just with short local drives before tackling longer stretches.
+Since getting a manual car despite the reassurance of the opposite can happen, it is ideal if you can familiarize yourself with the gear stick before coming to Ireland or even just with short local drives before tackling longer stretches.

 Ireland has several types of roads.
 Motorway driving is available between some of the main cities (Dublin, Kilkenny, Cork, Limerick for instance) and is a fast way to get from point A to B.

 Smaller roads are either National roads (green signs, names beginning with N and followed by a number) and regional roads (white signs, names starting with an R followed by a number).